Annapurna Base Camp Helicopter Trek 9 Days

 Annapurna Base Camp Helicopter Trek Overview:

 Annapurna Base Camp Helicopter Trek offers the experience of trekking through the diverse landscape of the Annapurna region combined with the aerial tour of the breathtakingly beautiful Annapurna massif.
-Our Annapurna Base Camp Heli Trekking starts with a flight from Kathmandu to the beautiful city of Pokhara, also known as The City of Lakes.
+Our Annapurna Base Camp Heli Trekking starts with a flight from Kathmandu to the beautiful city of Pokhara, also known as the City of Lakes.
 We'll trek across one of the most beautiful trekking trails, surrounded by forests, mountains, and diverse landscapes.
 The Annapurna region is one of Nepal's naturally attractive and floral-rich regions.

-A 9-day Annapurna Base Camp Heli Trek is the perfect combination of trekking and an amazing Chhuper ride, providing travelers with jaw-dropping views of the Annapurna Himalayan Range.
+A 9-day Annapurna Base Camp Heli Trek is the perfect combination of trekking and an amazing chopper ride, providing travelers with jaw-dropping views of the Annapurna Himalayan Range.
 You can enjoy the 360-degree panoramic view of some of the world's highest mountains, including Annapurna I's south face.
-The Helicopter flies through the Annapurna Conservation Area, which is the most beautiful terrain in the world and filled with comprehensive, diverse flora and fauna; in addition to the impressive Himalayan landscape, the journey to Annapurna Base Camp is exciting by foot and by air.
+The helicopter flies through the Annapurna Conservation Area, which is the most beautiful terrain in the world and filled with comprehensive, diverse flora and fauna; in addition to the impressive Himalayan landscape, the journey to Annapurna Base Camp is exciting by foot and by air.

 The magnificent views of the Annapurna peaks and Mt.
 Machapuchhre throughout the trek make the route more scenic and pleasing.
 Overcome the infamous steep steps to reach Ulleri, enjoy trekking through the rhododendron forests on the way to Ghorepani, and relish the magnificent panoramic view of the Annapurna massif, Dhaulagiri peaks, and Mt.
 Machapuchhre (Fishtail) among a dozen or more other peaks from Poon Hill, one of the best vantage points in the region.

-Adventure Club Trek also has Annapurna Base Camp Helicopter Tour-1 Day for those who want to avoid trek and land directly at the Annapurna Base Camp.
+Adventure Club Trek also has Annapurna Base Camp Helicopter Tour-1 Day for those who want to avoid the trek and land directly at the Annapurna Base Camp.

 Itinerary